weismanm12/finances-database/README.md

 The `account`, `transaction_type`, `category`, and `date` tables are all dimensional tables, providing more information about each transaction in the transaction_facts table.
 However, as indicated on the data model, the `category` dimension is optional.
 This is because only transactions flagged as a transaction type of debit or credit card purchase are marked with a category and is enforced via a check constraint.

-To gain a better understanding of the schema tables and relationships, check out the [database_creation/data dictionary](data_dictionary.md).
+To gain a better understanding of the schema tables and relationships, check out the [database_creation](data dictionary/data_dictionary.md).

 ## Database Creation